httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Concept Overview

 The HTTP fields defined in this document can be used for HTTP integrity.
-Senders choose a hashing algorithm and calculate a checksum from an input related to the HTTP message, the algorithm identifier and checksum are transmitted in an HTTP field.
-Receivers can validate the checksum for integrity purposes.
+Senders choose a hashing algorithm and calculate a digest from an input related to the HTTP message, the algorithm identifier and digest are transmitted in an HTTP field.
+Receivers can validate the digest for integrity purposes.
 Hashing algorithms are registered in the HTTP Digest Algorithm Values Registry (see
 {{algorithms}}).

-Selecting the data on which checksums are calculated depends on the use case of HTTP messages.
+Selecting the data on which digests are calculated depends on the use case of HTTP messages.
 This document provides different headers for HTTP representation data and HTTP content.

-This document defines the `Representation-Digest` request and response header and trailer field ({{representation-digest}}) that contains a checksum value computed by applying a hashing algorithm to `selected representation data` ({{Section 3.2 of SEMANTICS}}).
+This document defines the `Representation-Digest` request and response header and trailer field ({{representation-digest}}) that contains a digest value computed by applying a hashing algorithm to `selected representation data` ({{Section 3.2 of SEMANTICS}}).
 Basing `Representation-Digest` on the selected representation makes it straightforward to apply it to use-cases where the